itai53/AWS-self-service-CLI-project/README.md

 ## Overview 📄

-This project is a Python-based CLI tool for developers to create, update, and manage AWS resources while ensuring compliance with DevOps standards.
+This project is a Python-based CLI tool for developers to create, update, and manage AWS resources.

 This CLI tool streamlines AWS resource management by allowing developers to: